Skip to main content

 Frequently Asked Questions

-Opus Cortex: A Nonogram Puzzle Story is a casual strategy game.
+Opus Cortex: A Nonogram Puzzle Story is a casual puzzle game with mystery and science fiction themes.

 Opus Cortex: A Nonogram Puzzle Story is available on PC, Windows and Linux.